Flight-Free-UK/flight_free_uk_website/source/posts_travel/top-10-grounded-holidays.html.markdown

 #### 7. Paris

 There are few places better than Paris for food.
-Two recommendations for street markets are Le Food Market and Marché des enfants rouges.
+There are any number of boulangeries, charcuteries, cafes and restaurants to choose from, many of which greet you as soon as you step off the train.

+Two special recommendations for markets: Rue Cler Market Street in the 7th Arrondissement, with mouth-watering displays and divine aromas.
+And Marché des Enfants Rouges, the oldest covered market in Paris, located in the heart of the 3rd Arrondissement.

 Paris couldn't be easier to access from the UK, with a super-fast Eurostar connection, or coach if you're on a budget.
+[Eurostar prices start at £39](https://www.eurostar.com/uk-en/find-lowest-fares), or [try a Flixbus](https://www.flixbus.co.uk/).

 #### 8. Bristol